Norbaeocystin/Flango/README.md

 Flango could be nicely compiled to .exe  by [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/) just needed to add xlrd as hidden import

 Note: [The MongoDB Query Language cannot always meaningfully express queries over documents whose field names contain these characters (see SERVER-30575).
 Until support is added in the query language, the use of $ and . in field names is not recommended and is not supported by the official MongoDB drivers.](https://docs.mongodb.com/manual/core/document/)

+Added option to search accross collection by same fields and also visualize returned data  as html table ( just flat documents for now)